 Avocado puree has been held for at least 1 year in frozen storage when the product was modified by acidifying to a pH of 4.5 by adding larger amounts of lemon or lime juice and extra salt.
 It is also recommended to pack the puree in air tight containers under vacuum or with nitrogen in the headspace.

-WFLO is indebted to Dr. Adel Kader, Department of Plant Sciences, University of California at Davis, for the review and revision of this topic.
+WFLO is indebted to Dr. Adel Kader, Department of Plant Sciences, University of California at Davis, and Dr. Elhadi Yahia, Universidad Autonoma de Queretaro, for the review and revision of this topic.